 When it comes to getting rid of clutter in your life, you might want to take a look at your calendar.
 It’s been a tough year dealing with the pandemic, and busy schedules were halted.
 But now as we look to the future and life after Covid-19 with vaccines and things opening up again, busy schedules are starting to return.
 Many people will go right back to working longer hours, shuttling kids around, and running endless errands.

 Being busy isn’t necessarily a bad thing, especially after feeling trapped at home through most of 2020.
 But, if you don’t stop and give yourself a break sometimes, it can be harmful to your physical and mental health.

 Take a look at your schedule and try to find ways to selectively reintroduce things back onto your calendar or look for how to cut back if you’ve already started life’s busyness.
+This is about managing your stress levels for long term benefits, so resist jumping back in to everything.
 Ask for help from a spouse, partner, or another family member if needed.
 Most loved ones are happy to pick up some of the slack if your schedule is packed.
 If you’re not able to remove anything, then work in some time for yourself.

 Even taking ten minutes every morning to check in with your mental health or practice deep breathing exercises or some type of self-care activity can help to make you feel rejuvenated and more mindful to reset your mental health.